open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 If you are selected after completing these steps, you'll work with your team on an assignment, and assignments will change weekly.
 During this internship, you will have the opportunity to work with various software and languages, including **[Git](https://git-scm.com/)**, **[GitHub](https://github.com/)**, **[Markdown](https://daringfireball.net/projects/markdown/)**, **[Command Line/Terminal](https://www.w3schools.com/whatis/whatis_cli.asp)**, **[Command Line/Terminal Scripts](https://www.codecademy.com/articles/command-line-commands)**, **[Vim](https://www.vim.org/)**, **[CouchDB](http://couchdb.apache.org/)**, **[Realm database](https://en.wikipedia.org/wiki/Realm_(database%29)**, **[Android Studio](https://developer.android.com/studio)**, and **[Kotlin](https://kotlinlang.org/)**.

-**NOTE**: This is an unpaid, intensive internship requiring at least 24 hours of work per week.
-You can find more information about the internship in our [FAQ](mi-faq.md#General_Internship_Questions).
-If you have additional questions, feel free to ask in the Discord server!
+**NOTE**: This is an unpaid, intensive internship requiring a minimum commitment of 24 hours per week for at least 3 months.
+Additional details about the internship can be found in our [FAQ](mi-faq.md#General_Internship_Questions).
+If you have further questions, feel free to ask in our Discord server!

 ## The Steps